The 3 Golden Rules

 Left: mild pterygium with little advancement onto the cornea.
 This pterygium is unlikely to cause any problems.

 Right: advanced pterygium with significant advancement onto the cornea, almost obscuring the visual axis.
 It is likely to cause significant redness and irritation of the eye, and will benefit from treatment if symptomatic.

-At present, the only effective way of treating a pterygium is through surgery.
+At present, the only effective way of treating a pterygium is through surgical excision and conjunctival autograft.
 Although surgery is safe, there are still associated risks.
 Furthermore, there is still a chance that the pterygium may recur a few years down the line despite successful initial surgery.
 The best approach is therefore to prevent the pterygium from developing in the first place.

 PTERYGIUM PREVENTION RULE NO. 1: UV LIGHT PROTECTION

 Research has pinpointed ultraviolet light as the main culprit for pterygia.
 The longer and greater your exposure to the sun throughout your life, the higher your risk of developing a pterygium.
 Unsurprisingly they are more common in tropical areas within 40° latitude of the equator and desert locations.
 Those with outdoor occupations are at a particularly high risk.
 This includes sailors, farmers, fishermen and gardeners.

 The best way to protect from ultraviolet light damage is to wear 100% UV protection sunglasses.
 Look for a label that says 100% UV protection or UV 400 or an EPF rating of 9 or 10.
 Wrap around and close fitting sunglasses will offer greater protection than smaller frames.

 Make sure you wear your UV protection sunglasses all the time when you are out, even during winter and when it seems shady.
 Ultraviolet light can be reflected onto your eye from different surfaces including windows, water, sand and snow.